 If you are visiting Scotland, you’ll likely want to hire a car.
 We recommend checking out the prices at Discover Cars to see what options are available.
 They search all the major providers to help you find the best option for your trip.

-You can also take a tour of course to visit Outlander locations, and we mention a number of tour options in recommend Outlander tour options.
-Both private and group tours are available, and tours are available from a day in length up to multiple days in duration.
+You can also take a tour of course to visit Outlander locations, and we recommend a number of tour options above.
+Both private and group tours are available, and tours run from a day in length up to multiple days in duration.

 A tour has many advantages in that someone else will handle all the planning, and all you have to do is show up and enjoy yourself.
 In addition, the tour guide can tell you all about the locations you are visiting, and provide context, history and entertainment.